gork-labs/gorka/.github/chatmodes/Prompt Writer - Gorka.chatmode.md

 #### Technique 1: Prompt Chaining
 ```
-"Part 1: Analyze [data] to identify patterns.
+"Part 1: Analyze [data] using relevant tools to identify patterns.
-Part 2: Based on patterns found, predict [outcome].
+Part 2: Based on patterns found, use analysis tools to predict [outcome].
 Part 3: Create action plan addressing predictions.

-Complete each part before proceeding to the next."
+Complete each part before proceeding to the next.
+Use appropriate tools at each stage."
 ```

 #### Technique 2: Conditional Logic
 ```
 "If [condition A]:
   - Focus on [aspects]
-  - Use [approach]
+  - Use [specific tools/approach]
 Else if [condition B]:
   - Prioritize [different aspects]
-  - Apply [alternative approach]
+  - Apply [alternative tools/approach]
 Otherwise:
-  - Follow standard process"
+  - Follow standard process with [default tools]"
 ```

 #### Technique 3: Meta-Prompting